start-profitable-directory-business-steps

 The foundation of any successful directory business begins with a clear understanding of what you’re building and who you’re building it for.
 A directory business essentially serves as a digital middleman, connecting consumers with businesses or service providers in a specific industry or geographic area.

-According to the Small Business Administration, developing a solid directory business model requires more than just creating a list of businesses.
+According to the U.S. Small Business Administration, developing a solid directory business model requires more than just creating a list of businesses.
 It’s about creating a valuable resource that solves a problem for both businesses (who need visibility) and consumers (who need reliable information).

 When defining your directory business, ask yourself: What gap am I filling in the market?
 Who will benefit from this platform?
 How will my directory differ from existing options?
 These fundamental questions will guide your strategic decisions moving forward.